awillslo/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Implement_WIP.md

 	- Windows Information Protection mode: **Block**

-	- Corporate identity: verify that it displays **xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **OK.**
+	- Corporate identity: verify that it displays **xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider)

 14. In the **Create policy** window, you are now in step **4 - Advanced settings**.
 Do not change any of the default settings, so select **Next**.